 Photographs must be original, not in the public domain, factually accurate, and must not infringe or violate any law or the legal or equitable right of any person or entity, nor contain material that infringes or violates any personal property rights of others or that constitutes defamation, invasion of privacy, an infringement of the intellectual property rights of any third person, or is otherwise unlawful.
 By submitting an application packet, each student acknowledges his or her understanding of and compliance with these rules.
 CAAASA and F3 reserve the right to disqualify any entry deemed inappropriate for publication, at their discretion.

 Within 10 days of the date specified in the notification, winners and, for students 17 years of age or younger, their parents/guardians, will be required to execute an affidavit of originality, eligibility, and compliance with rules, a release of liability, and a grant of publication rights, or the prize will be awarded to an alternate winner.
 Winners must provide a street address where CAAASA and F3 can mail the winners a publicity release, affidavit of eligibility, and, if applicable, a tax form.

-All photographs and all rights to their publication become the property of CAAASA and F3 Education Awards Foundation, which may use, edit, and excerpt these entries for promotional or any other purpose, including placing them online without attribution or compensation, additional or otherwise.
-CAAASA and F3 Education Awards Foundation reserve the right to use award winners' names and other biographical data, including but not limited to, hometowns, schools and school districts of attendance, in any advertising or promotional materials relating to this competition without further notification, permission, or compensation to the winners, except where prohibited by law.
+All photographs and all rights to their publication become the property of CAAASA and F3 Education Awards Program, which may use, edit, and excerpt these entries for promotional or any other purpose, including placing them online without attribution or compensation, additional or otherwise.
+CAAASA and F3 Education Awards Program reserve the right to use award winners' names and other biographical data, including but not limited to, hometowns, schools and school districts of attendance, in any advertising or promotional materials relating to this competition without further notification, permission, or compensation to the winners, except where prohibited by law.